-awards, photograph (excluding video r ecords), major field of study, and date of birth (for FAFSA Completion Project) of (student name), currently a student at
+rajor field of study, and date of birth (for FAFSA Completion Project) of student name), currently a student at

-request will remain in effect for the cur ool name), not be released without prior written consent.
-I understand that this opt-ourrent school year only.
+, not be released without prior written consent.
+I understand that this opt-ou

+request will remain in effect for the current school ol year only.

-Signed by (Check one.): eligible student parent/guardian
+Signed by (Check one.): $\square$ eligible student ☐ parent/guardian

 Signature

 Name (Please print.)

 Address

 City/State/ZIP

-tary Recruiter Opt-Out Form For High School Students Only omplete this form to exercise your right to privacy.

-gardless of age) or parent/guardian enrollment.
-If a Military Recruiter (submission is not necessary.
-Jeffers ne, address, and telephone number released to military recruiters, the student (remust sign this form and return it to the school office within one month after Opt-Out Form has been submitted at any time since August 2013, another son County Public Schools policy is to release the directory information of the oth after the start of each school year.
-In order to be opted out, students must at time in their junior year.

-e and federal law and hereby request that the name, address, and telephone number (student name), currently a student at
+gardless of age) or parent/guardian must sign enrollment.
+If a Military Recruiter Opt-Out I submission is not necessary.
+Jefferson Count current juniors and seniors one month after thave submitted this form before that time in I hereby exercise my rights under state and federal eral law and hereby request that the name, address, and telephone number

+of

+•

-signed by (Check one.). - student Signature
+Signed by (Check one.). $\square$ student $\square$ pa Signature

 Name (Please print.)

 Address

 City/State/ZIP

-Oity/Oute/211

-For an explanation of the state and federal laws applicable to this for, see the Student Response and Behavior Intervention Handbook and the Student Bill of Rights.
+For an explanation of the state and federal laws applicable to this form, see the Student Support and Behavior Intervention Handbook and the Student Bill of Rights.